 Let’s answer some of the most common questions to get you started.

-Yes, most individuals looking to make New Zealand their long-term home will need to have an official job offer before securing work rights.
+Yes, to immigrate to NZ most individuals looking to make New Zealand their long-term home will need to have an official job offer before securing work rights.
 There are many companies that are experienced with taking on overseas workers, so that’s where your research comes in handy.
 By talking to immigration advisers, you will gain confidence and knowledge of how to make this transition work.

 Finding job opportunities in New Zealand is always easier if you know how to look for them.
 For a person who is just starting out, it's worth talking to a licensed immigration adviser first.
 They will help guide you to relevant websites specifically for migrants looking for work in New Zealand.
 They also may be associated with employers who are more inclined to take migrants in your field.